 If your venue allows BYOB for the cocktail hour, purchase ready-to-drink cocktails from your local liquor store

 Do a taste test before purchasing bulk!
+Try out a recipe – this Raspberry Lemonade Recipe is one of our faves!

 ** PRO TIP: Do not show the bottle on the table!
 Ensure that you pour it in a different jug, bottle, or dispenser when serving. (read more below for creative tips!)